 Other than rankings, the structure of the course offered also needs to be looked into – whether the curriculum is rigid or flexible (i.e. fixed from the onset or can be chosen and tailor made), the subjects or modules being taught (also make a tab of what is being omitted), the faculty (both permanent and visiting) and their reputation.
 All this information can (and should strictly) be gathered from the official university website.

 Out of the various degree programs offered by the chosen university what needs to be ascertained is, which program best suits your needs and interests.
 If there is no particular preference or inclination, either the most renowned course on offer or the one which has the best faculty should be chosen.

-Though there is high probability that either of the choices lead to the same course because courses are generally renowned essentially on account of critically acclaimed academicians or professors.
+Though there is a high probability that either of the choices leads to the same course because courses are generally renowned essentially on account of critically acclaimed academicians or professors.

 A combined approach is required, all the steps mentioned above need to followed.
 Hence, first ranking of all the universities in the list needs to be checked.
 Further, the peculiarities of all the degree programs offered by each university needs to be examined.

-In addition to researching on the internet there is also requirement of gathering first-hand information by engaging in conversation with friends, seniors or graduates who have done this research previously and are either pursuing or have pursued their Masters.
+In addition to researching on the internet, there is also a requirement of gathering first-hand information by engaging in conversation with friends, seniors or graduates who have done this research previously and are either pursuing or have pursued their Masters.

 The inputs obtained from these sources carry high credibility and heed should be paid to them without failure.

 The only word of caution here would be that the source(s) should be reliable, knowledgeable and most importantly related.
 (Meaning to say that seeking counsel from someone who has done/is doing his LL.M. in Human Rights Law about courses on Maritime Law will not really be of assistance.)